saveoursecrets/sdk/doc/sync.md

 ]
 ```

+## Device Pairing

+Adding a new device to an existing account consists of a device that is already authenticated to the account which we call the **offering device** and another device which is not authenticated called the **accepting device**.

+Pairing the devices is performed using an untrusted relay server.
+Communication between the devices exposes sensitive information (the account signing key) which must not be available to the server so device pairing uses the [noise protocol](https://noiseprotocol.org/) to ensure the communication between the devices is private.

+### Pairing Protocol

+1) Offering device generates a noise protocol session keypair and encodes the relay server URL and noise protocol public key in a **pairing URL** that can be shared with the accepting device.
+2) Once the **pairing URL** has been received by the accepting device it begins the noise protocol handshake.
+3) After completing the noise protocol handshake the accepting device encrypts and sends a **trusted device** to the offering side.
+The **trusted device** contains meta data about the device and the public key of the device's signing key.
+4) When the offering device receives the **trusted device** it updates the server(s) to trust the new device and sends the encrypted account signing key in reply.
+5) The pairing protocol is complete when the accepting device receives the account signing key.

 ## Event Logs

 Several events logs are stored on both the client and server so that complete deterministic, incremental synchronization is possible for an account.